 History and Geography

-Autumn 1: Meet the Flinstones - children will learn about the Stone, Iron and Bronze Ages.
+Autumn 1 and 2: Meet the Flinstones - children will learn about the Stone, Iron and Bronze Ages.

-Summer 1 and 2: Tomb raiders - children will lean all about the Ancient Egyptians.
+Summer 1 and 2: Tomb raiders - children will learn all about the Ancient Egyptians.

 Autumn 1: Rocks and soils.

 Autumn 2: Animals including humans.